Bella

 Project Overview

-Located on the east coast of Campbell Island in British Columbia's Central Coast region, the Bella Bella Hospital Replacement Project marks a transformative step in rural healthcare within the Heiltsuk Nation.
-Completed in collaboration with Vancouver Coastal Health (VCH) and the Heiltsuk Nation, the new facility replaces the aging hospital and includes additional components such as local housing and long-term care spaces.
+Located on the east coast of Campbell Island in British Columbia’s Central Coast region, the Bella Bella Hospital Replacement Project marks a transformative step in rural healthcare for the Heiltsuk Nation.
+Delivered in collaboration with Vancouver Coastal Health (VCH) and the Heiltsuk Nation, the new facility replaces the aging hospital and introduces additional components, including local housing and long-term care spaces.

-The project addressed unique challenges posed by its remote location in a tsunami evacuation zone and its limited accessibility, as the community of Waglisla (Bella Bella) is reachable primarily by ferry and air.
-These logistical complexities were managed with meticulous planning, ensuring that construction materials and workers reached the site efficiently.
+The project addressed unique challenges tied to its remote location within a tsunami evacuation zone and the limited accessibility of Waglisla (Bella Bella), which is reachable primarily by ferry or air.
+These logistical complexities required meticulous planning to ensure materials, equipment, and workers could arrive efficiently and safely.

-The result is a modern healthcare facility that integrates cultural sensitivity into its design and operations, providing improved healthcare services that meet the specific needs of the community.
-This project exemplifies a commitment to advancing rural healthcare infrastructure while honouring the traditions and values of Indigenous communities.
+The result is a modern healthcare facility that integrates cultural sensitivity into both its design and operations, providing improved services tailored to the community’s needs.
+The project exemplifies a commitment to advancing rural healthcare infrastructure while honouring the traditions and values of Indigenous communities.

-MAKE provided overall project leadership throughout the planning and development process.
-This included conducting market sounding, offering procurement options, and delivering recommendations to VCH during the Concept and Business Plan phases.
-These efforts ensured the successful delivery of a vital healthcare facility that now serves as a cornerstone of the community.
+MAKE provided overall project leadership throughout the planning and development process, including conducting market sounding, evaluating procurement options, and delivering recommendations to VCH during the Concept and Business Plan phases.
+These contributions helped guide the project through approval and into successful delivery, resulting in a vital healthcare facility that now serves as a cornerstone of the community.